How to integrate Docuseal MCP with Autogen

 Introduction

 This guide walks you through connecting Docuseal to AutoGen using the Composio tool router.
-By the end, you'll have a working Docuseal agent that can list all document templates in my account, create a new template from html content, start a signature workflow from a pdf file, merge multiple templates into a single document through natural language commands.
+By the end, you'll have a working Docuseal agent that can list all document templates in your account, create a new template from html content, start a signature workflow from a pdf file through natural language commands.

 This guide will help you understand how to give your AutoGen agent real control over a Docuseal account through Composio's Docuseal MCP server.